 Evaluation Method Overview

-Online Evaluation Enables continuous real-time monitoring of agent quality; you can specify sampling rates and filter conditions.
-Evaluation results can also be viewed from the Observability dashboard
+Online Evaluation Continuously monitor agent quality in real-time, can specify sampling rate and filter conditions.
+Evaluation results can be checked from the Observability dashboard

-On-demand evaluation Allows on-demand evaluation by specifying particular session IDs, etc. Easily implemented with the Starter Toolkit
+On-demand evaluation Can evaluate on-demand by specifying a specific session ID, etc. Easily implemented with Starter Toolkit

-If you're interested in On-demand evaluation, there's a blog post that demonstrates it, which you can refer to as needed!
+For on-demand evaluation, there's a blog post that tried it, so please refer to it if needed!

 https://dev.classmethod.jp/articles/amazon-bedrock-agentcore-evaluations-on-demand-evaluation-starter-toolkit/